44100hertz/branchy16/README.md

 # Programming Guide

-## Essentials

 Branchy16 is WIP, so all of this can change.
 A full programming guide will be made as it solidifies.
 For details on the current implementation, look at the C source in emulator/.

+## Addressing

 Branchy16 is 16-bit.
 Addressing is 16 bits, every instruction is 16 bits, and every register is 16 bits.
-This limits address space to 131kb (2^16 16-bit program words), which is shared by every branch.
+This limits address space to 128KiB, which is shared by every branch.
+The first 120KiB are general-purpose, and the last 8KiB are used for devices.

+## Programs

-Branchy16 boots by loading a 131kb ROM and starting a single branch at the first word of memory.
+Branchy16 boots by loading a 120KiB ROM and starting a single branch at the first word of memory.
 Execution ends when every branch is either halted or waiting.

+## Branches

 Each branch in Branchy16 has 8 general-purpose registers, a program counter, and a base pointer, each 16-bit.
 The base pointer is used for optional relative addressing, which is good for object-oriented design.
 Every relative load and store offsets the memory target by the base pointer.